andresMen1274/SIEM-Lab---Opnsense-Firewall-Setup-Part-2/README.md

 <img width="1233" height="665" alt="image" src="https://github.com/user-attachments/assets/5bc012be-fbf5-4da7-b84e-2516fbd3bb3b" />

+Here we can see that the nmap scan was picked up by the firewall because of the custom rule that we implemented.
 It just works!
 This is the end of the second part of the firewall configuration.